nateberkopec/wikieduinfra/README.md

 2. Ensure all binaries (below) are on your `PATH`
 3. `terragrunt run-all init`
 4. `terragrunt run-all apply`
+   1. At this point, you can reach the Nomad UI by via `https://{nomad_server_ip_address}:4646`.
+The required ACL token Secret ID is on the Nomad server in `/root/bootstrap.token`.
+Log in via SSH to get it.
 5. Configure DNS
    1. Create an A record to point the rails domain to the nginx node's IP address
    2. Create an A record to point the docker domain to the nginx node's IP address as well